-calling a double precision implementation of the Library from a single precision program, or viceversa
+calling the Library from a single precision program.

 Therefore if a call to a Library routine results in an unexpected error message from the system (or possibly from within the Library), check the following:

 Has the NAG routine been called with the correct number of parameters?